 There is a very interesting incident associated with this temple, as narrated by the caretaker of the temple.

 Before construction of Sri Raj Rajeshwari temple, this area belonged to Shri Amritpuri Maharaj and area was called Amritpuri ka Chippa.
-An Akahada (arena) of Naga Sadhus, was organized at the same place.
-(You can read more about Naga Sadhus here, as well ).
+An Akahada (arena) of Naga Sadhus, was organized here.

-During the reign of Maharajah Sawai Pratap Singh, Maratha army attacked the state of Jaipur in 1787 AD.
-War broke out at a place called Tunga, near Jaipur.
-Marathas heavily pounded on the Rajputs (Jaipur army) causing agony to Maharajah Sawai Pratap Singh.
+During the reign of Maharajah Sawai Pratap Singh, Maratha army attacked Jaipur.
+Maratha and Jaipur army fought at Tunga, near Jaipur.
+Marathas heavily pounded on Jaipur which caused Maharajah Sawai Pratap Singh to anguish.
 Worried, he sought help & blessing from Shri Amritpuri Maharaj to turn the tide against the Marathas.

-The temple follows the simple Rajput architectural style with no ostentatious design elements.
-A high boundary wall similar to fortification protects the temple.
-All Haveli style temples in Jaipur exude feeling of a palace and openness, Sri Raj Rajeshwari temple is no different.
-The sanctum and Jagmohan (prayer hall) of the temple are built on a high plinth, in line with other temples commissioned during Maharajah Sawai Pratap Singh‘s reign.
+The temple follows a non-ostentatious Rajput architectural style.
+A high boundary wall in a fortification style protects the temple.
+All Haveli style temples in Jaipur exude a feeling of palace and openness, Sri Raj Rajeshwari temple is no different.
+The sanctum and Jagmohan (prayer hall) of the temple are built on a high plinth, in line with other temples commissioned during Maharajah Sawai Pratap Singh’s reign.

 This temple is famous for its Tantric & mystic abilities.
 Devotees visit Sri Raj Rajeshwari temple to seek blessings to overcome their problems.
 In that sense, it’s no ordinary temple.